Aboudoc/AU-proxies/README.md

 # Generic Proxy contract

-Using EIP1967 to modify an arbitrary storage slot that we create to put away the implementation to make sure it doesn't collate with any storage variables => [library StorageSlot](https://eips.ethereum.org/EIPS/eip-1967)
+Using EIP1967 to modify an arbitrary storage slot that we create to put away the implementation to make sure it doesn't collate with any storage variables => [library StorageSlot](https://eips.ethereum.org/EIPS/eip-1967) from EIP-1967

 ```js
     /**